 Lead architects are upper-level building professionals who head design projects for public and private buildings, including homes, commercial sites and industrial structures.
-Their duties may include meeting with clients to discuss budgeting, structural specifications and contracts.
-Lead architects also draw up building plans, incorporating systems for electricity, climate-control, plumbing, ventilation and communications, and they may supervise other architectural, engineering and construction professionals.
+Their duties include meeting with clients to discuss budgeting, structural specifications, and contracts.
+Lead architects also draw up building plans, incorporate systems for electricity, climate-control, plumbing, ventilation, and communications, and they might supervise other architectural, engineering, and construction professionals.

 Step 1: Earn a Professional Degree in Architecture

-Lead architects typically must hold professional degrees in architecture from schools accredited by the National Architectural Accrediting Board (NAAB).
-The most common educational path is a 5-year Bachelor of Architecture degree program, which is designed for students without prior training in architecture.
-Another option is earning a Master of Architecture degree.
-Students may take 1-5 years to finish a master's degree program, but this varies with the amount of their prior architectural education.
+Lead architects typically must hold a professional degree in architecture from schools accredited by the National Architectural Accrediting Board (NAAB).
+The most common educational path is a 5-year Bachelor of Architecture program, which is designed for students with no prior training in architecture.
+Another option is earning a Master of Architecture.
+These programs can take 1-5 years to complete, depending on a student's architectural education.
 Doctor of Architecture programs also are available.

 Step 2: Complete an Internship

 Graduates of architecture programs must complete an internship, which typically lasts a minimum of three years.
 State architectural registration boards mandate serving an internship under the supervision of a licensed architect as a precursor to taking the licensing test.
-Internships are usually served at architectural companies, but some internship training might also take place at engineering firms or general contracting businesses.
-Some of the time spent during college internships may satisfy part of the internship training requirement.
+Internships are usually served with architectural firms, but some internship training might take place with engineering firms or general contracting businesses.
+Some of the time spent in a college internship might satisfy part of the internship training requirement.

 Step 3: Take the Architect Registration Examination

 Licensing boards in all states require that aspiring architects pass the Architect Registration Examination (ARE), which gauges whether the applicant possesses the building design and project planning skills to work as an architect.
-The test's seven sections have no set order for completion, and testing centers across the United States offer the computerized exam.
+The test's seven sections have no set order for completion and testing centers across the U.S. offer the computerized exam.
 To be eligible to take the ARE, applicants must meet the standards established by their state's licensing board.

-- Use study materials to prepare for the ARE.
-Individuals may download free guidelines, test guides and practice programs from the NCARB.
-These downloads can provide aspiring architects with information about the testing process, sample questions and study suggestions.
+Individuals can download free guidelines, test guides, and practice programs from the NCARB to prepare for the ARE.
+These downloads can provide aspiring architects with information about the testing process, sample questions, and study suggestions.

 Step 4: Get Licensed and Begin Working

 Every state requires licensing for architects.
-After earning a professional degree, completing an internship and passing the ARE, prospective architects become eligible for a state license.
-Licensing requirements depend upon the individual state.
+After earning a professional degree, completing an internship, and passing the ARE, prospective architects become eligible for a state licensure.
+Additional licensing requirements depend upon the individual state.

-After becoming licensed, architects may find entry-level employment with architectural or engineering firms.
-Due to the increasing amount of architecture students, the U.S. Bureau of Labor Statistics (BLS) projects keen competition in the job market, particularly for positions with prominent firms.
-For this reason, new architects may benefit from starting out at smaller, less prestigious firms and working their way up to more desirable positions by showcasing their creativity and design skills.
-Individuals may have to work in the field for years before advancing to lead architect status; job listings show that employers often require lead architects to have a minimum of seven years of experience.
+After becoming licensed, architects might find entry-level employment with architectural or engineering firms.
+Due to an increasing number of architecture students, the BLS projects keen competition in the job market, particularly for positions with prominent firms.
+For this reason, new architects might benefit from starting out at smaller, less prestigious firms and working their way up to more desirable positions by showcasing their creativity and design skills.
+Individuals might have to work in the field for years before advancing to lead architect status.
+Employers often require that lead architects have a minimum of seven years of experience.

-- Fulfill continuing education requirements.
 In the majority of jurisdictions, licensed architects must meet continuing education standards throughout their careers to maintain licensure.
-Such continuing education may be in the form of workshops, conferences, college courses and approved self-study.
-The BLS reports that employers often pay continuing education costs for architects.
+Such continuing education might be in the form of workshops, conferences, college courses, and approved self-study.
+Employers often pay continuing education costs for architects.

 Many architects obtain optional certification from the NCARB.
-The BLS reported that NCARB certification was held by about 33% of all licensed architects as of 2011.
-To be eligible for certification, candidates typically must have received a professional degree from an architecture program accredited by the NAAB, finished internship training, passed the ARE and obtained a license.
+The BLS reported that NCARB certification was held by about 39% of all licensed architects as of 2018.
+To be eligible for certification, candidates typically must have received a professional degree from an architecture program accredited by the NAAB, finished internship training, passed the ARE, and obtained a license.
 The NCARB also offers certification programs for American architects without a professional degree from a NAAB-accredited school and for foreign architects.